 A holder of a wholesale dealer’s license may dispense vinous or malt beverages for promotional purposes at the wholesale dealer’s premises without charge to invited employees of first, second, and third class licensees, provided the invited employees are of legal drinking age, and the wholesale dealer obtains a wine or malt tasting permit.

-To learn more about Vermont’s Wine and Malt Tasting laws, please call or email the Department of Liquor and Lottery, Liquor Division Licensing Office at 802-828-2339.
+To learn more about Vermont’s Wine and Malt Tasting laws, please call or email the Department of Liquor and Lottery, Division of Liquor Control Licensing Office at 802-828-2339.